Solar-network/docs/docs/tutorials/node/secure.md

 sudo service nginx start
 ```

-If everything started fine, you should be able to access your Swipechain node API's
+If everything started fine, you should be able to access your Solar node API's
 behind SSL.
 Giving you the bonus of Cloudflare DDOS protection.

 Otherwise, if you get any errors run the following command to troubleshoot nginx.